 So wait.
 I can take as long as I want to issue orders?
 Yeah.
 And the story dictates my party?
 Yaw.
 Isn’t that kind of boring?
 Naw!
 Because of the simplicity of its combat, every encounter could to be built with basic assumptions about your moveset.
 This isn’t a game where your enjoyment comes from strategizing the perfect party or juggling your time to execute commands.
 The joy of combat comes directly from the act of managing the fight in front of you.
 You know what you have so figure out what you need to do.

-It might not sound like much initially, but the spinning slot-machine-esque HP bar, whose value tick down every time you take damage, goes a long way to making the combat engaging.
+It might not sound like much initially, but the spinning slot-machine-esque HP bar, whose value ticks down every time you take damage, goes a long way to make the combat engaging.
 Suffer a mortal blow and you have the time it takes for your health to hit zero to heal before that unit gets knocked out.
-In a way it approximates Final Fantasy’s revolutionary ATB gauge in reverse creating a sense of urgency that exists nowhere else in the game.
+In a way it approximates Final Fantasy’s revolutionary ATB gauge in reverse, creating a sense of urgency that exists nowhere else in the game.
 The usually relaxing gameplay becomes a mad dash to recovery or victory.

 Mother 3 loves music.
 Need proof?
 You can find a Boogie Woogie or Reggae Rhythm in treasure boxes.
 Hell, enemy types come with their own theme music and every hero’s regular attack is accompanied by a sound tuned to their own instrument.
 Pay attention and you can time your attacks to the beat, stacking what would have been one hit up to a possible sixteen.
 The sound of your instrument combined with the enemy’s beats creates a little song.
 If you’re not musically-oriented, putting your opponent to sleep lets you hear their heartbeat and clue in to the rhythm.
 It may be more Rhythm Heaven than Paper Mario but adds action to the combat, attaching gameplay to an element that already exists and not by stapling on additional systems.